Biography

 ACG (Anime, Comics, Games) and TV studies

-She is currently examining cyberbullying and cyber-nationalism on social media, the transnational consumption of Asian creative industries, the digital transformation of traditional cultural markets and e-commerce live streaming.
-She sincerely hopes to engage in East-West dialogue with colleagues from diverse backgrounds, particularly the collaboration in algorithmic surveillance, digital violence, celebrity studies, fashion and luxury, copyright and IP, and multispecies ethnography.
+I sincerely hope to engage in East-West dialogue with colleagues from diverse backgrounds, particularly the collaboration in algorithmic surveillance, digital nationalism, celebrity studies, fashion and luxury, copyright, and multispecies ethnography.

 Awards and honors